kowalot/Pk.OrleansUtils/README.md

 ## Known issues

-Due to some limitations in Orleans 1.0.10,  DataConnectionString and DataConnectionStringForReminders are the same It has been eliminated by https://github.com/dotnet/orleans/pull/925
+Due to some limitations in Orleans 1.0.10, DataConnectionStringForReminders is exact copy of  DataConnectionString if you configure it via configuration file.

+It has been eliminated by https://github.com/dotnet/orleans/pull/925